Tubbz-alt/zerorm/README.md

 Lots of other things are missing, but hopefully this structure works out good.

 ### Contact
+This is my first open-sourced library, but I work on lots of other things I'm happy to share.
 Feel free to contact me:
 brianv .at. stanford.edu